 When pruning a Madagascar Palm you should use a sterile knife or good quality sharp pruning shears will usually suffice for most palms though you may need a saw depending on the size and shape of the Madagascar Palm.

-Of course you could go years without it having any negative effect, but trust me when a lack of sterilization introduces disease to even just one your beloved plants you’ll regret not having formed this simple, quick and easy routine especially if you end up losing the plant … and it will happen eventually!
+Of course you could go years without it having any negative effect.
+But trust me, when a lack of sterilization introduces disease to even just one your beloved plants you’ll regret not having formed this simple, quick and easy routine.

 The Madagascar Palm should always be pruned from the top to achieve the desired height.